-Acorn Lane to Washington Grove Lane - In contrast to Cherry Avenue, this This area sometimes drains too well with water rushing down Acorn Lane, through the church parking lot and down the asphalt-lined channel to Washington Grove Lane.
+Acorn Lane to Washington Grove Lane -This area sometimes drains too well with water rushing down Acorn Lane, through the church parking lot and down the asphalt-lined channel to Washington Grove Lane.
 This torrent of water causes washouts of dirt and gravel along Acorn Lane and adds to the drainage problem in the West Woods.